betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 The all-digital simulation of the AGC would eventually require MIT to purchase one Honeywell 800, 2 Honeywell-1800s and 2 IBM 360/75 peaking at about 4,500 cpu hours/month (equiv.
-H-1800 cpu) testing solely for the all-digital testing simulator per month.
+H-1800 cpu) testing solely for the all-digital test simulator.

 ### Putting the software effort in context
 The whole GN&C system for all 16 uncrewed and 11 crewed Apollo missions